COMP122/comp122-s23/format-encodings/notes_03_06.md

 # COMP122 Lecture Notes: March 1, 2023

 ## Announcements:
-   1. Assignment: 23-floating-point to be assigned
+   1. Assignment: 23-floating-point has been assigned
       - Due: March 12 23:59:59

    1. Assignment: 42-expressions has been assigned